 When you rank higher in SERPs, you will invariably be seen by a lot of professionals.
 But the thing about videos is, people love them too!

 A video generates more than 1200% shares compared to text and images together.

 What does that mean?

-Well, this means that your recruitment videos will not just stay on your careers page or LinkedIn, it will do rounds in many circles through groups, direct messaging, and other recruitment pages.
+Well, this means that your best recruitment videos will not just stay on your careers page or LinkedIn, it will do rounds in many circles through groups, direct messaging, and other recruitment pages.

 Aberdeen reports that videos speed up the hiring process by 60%.
 Recruitment videos are an extremely efficient way of getting the right hire.